-Start with daily mindfullness around body responses and active feelings.
+To retrain your brain to understand how to process feelings better without losing as much reasaonable processing, start with daily mindfullness around body repsonses and feelings.
 Spend at least 5 minutes each day alone with a mindfulness journal, and scan your body for tension, shortness of breath, aches and pains.
 Document what is occuring and explore what Self Care is needed to tend to your body?

 Then listen to your thoughts, are they stressful, angry, tired?
 What feelings can be heard in your thoughts?
 If you observe difficult feelings, use The 5 Questions to journal about and meet your emotional needs.